Renderthegreat/electroServer/readme.md

 - Add additional functionality by creating new modules or modifying existing ones.
 - Integrate third-party libraries or frameworks to extend the capabilities of your server application.
 - Configure server settings such as port number, logging behavior, and error handling to suit your requirements.
+- Create your own plugin to share to the world with ease

 #### 4. Deployment: